garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 3 Operational Layers.md

-# Exercise 3: Add a Local Feature Layer (Qt Quick)
+# Exercise 3: Add Operational Layers (Qt Quick)

 This exercise walks you through the following:
 - Add a layer from a mobile map package to the 2D map
-- Add a layer from a mobile map package to the 3D scene
+- Add a scene layer to the 3D scene

 Prerequisites:
 - Complete [Exercise 2](Exercise%202%20Zoom%20Buttons.md), or get the Exercise 2 code solution compiling and running properly in Qt Creator.